abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 If the job is successfully submitted, it will respond with the `jobid` that was assigned to the job.
 In this example the `jobid` is 99999999.

-{% include note_card.html type="info" title="Note" text="You can also submit a job to the queue from within a submission script.
-This can be useful for automating a pipeline of scripts that need to be completed in a sequence." %}
+You can also submit a job to the queue from within a submission script.
+This can be useful for automating a pipeline of scripts that need to be completed in a sequence.
+{:.info}

 You can find more documentaion related to the `sbatch` command on the official Slurm website [here](https://slurm.schedmd.com/sbatch.html).